 Current GRC processes and documentation are manual.
 These include spreadsheets, emails, and phone calls.
 GRC solutions need detailed information to accurately analyze and configure the risk of current and emerging threats for every third-party enterprise.
 Analyzing, reporting, and making sense of manual third-party questionnaires is prone to error and cumbersome.
 Not to mention that if a vendor is not aware they have a security issue the data submitted will be incoherent.

 Regulations evolve as businesses continue to evolve.
 Integration and alignment of processes with the overall organizational goals are paramount.
 With insurmountable cyber security threats, regulatory compliance injunctions, and lengthy difficult vendor questionnaires to work with it is cumbersome to know which risk to prioritize.
 No amount of available data can help you mitigate and fix a threat without the appropriate context.

-Benefits of Trust Management versus GRC
+Benefits of Trust Assurance versus GRC

-2. Trust Management provides a comprehensive framework.
+2. Trust Assurance provides a comprehensive framework.
 Alignment across all departments is pivotal.
 Each department can have its own business objectives and technology to achieve its goals, but they have to be workflow-driven to deliver integral reporting and transparency.
 A flexible and strategic framework consolidates and unifies relevant insightful data.
-Trust Management helps businesses to prioritize critical tasks and important audit activities which facilitate informed risk management decisions and remediation.
+Trust Assurance helps businesses to prioritize critical tasks and important audit activities which facilitate informed risk management decisions and remediation.

-3. Trust Management integrates certification guidelines naturally.
+3. Trust Assurance integrates certification guidelines naturally.
 Regulations are always evolving as business processes continue to evolve.
 When new regulations are not integrated immediately across all business processes, there is the potential for an SOS nightmare in the form of scam emails and subsequent data breaches.
 Unless each business unit complies with requisite standards, the whole organization will be affected.
-Trust Management helps businesses to embed security into every department.
+Trust Assurance helps businesses to embed security into every department.